coreeng/knowledge-platform/bootcamp-resources/skeletons/reference-application-java/README.md

 ### How to run autograding jobs

 Autograding jobs are an automated way of validating the acceptance criteria for bootcamp modules.

+*Note*: At the moment we don't have a mechanism to publish the autograding help charts on a public repo so in order to run the autograding jobs you need to first upload the existing charts into a local helm repo:

+- go into the autograding module of your choice in [autograding](/bootcamp-resources/autograding)
+- run `make start-helm-repo-locally`
+- run `make upload-charts-locally` to upload the respective modules charts
-In order to run those jobs run `make autograde-<module>`.
+- run `make autograde-<module>`.